-Coolest feature: Flex watch, a brand-new feature where you can be as vague or specific in your search as you want.
-For example, if you’re super-flexible with dates and destinations, type in “anytime, anywhere” and wait to see what pops up.
+Coolest feature: Flex watch, which allows you to be as vague or specific in your flight search as you want.
+For example, if you’re super flexible with dates and destinations, type in “anytime, anywhere” and wait to see what pops up.
 Or, if you want to go see your new nephew in Brooklyn -- at some point -- search “New York, next few months.”

 We love the Hopper app because it gives us a heads up about which cities around the world will have dropping airfares in the coming month.
 It does this with maddening levels of research, analyzing price data from millions of flights to figure out what’ll be cheap in the coming weeks.
 You can sign up for alerts for your chosen dates and destination, and Hopper lets you know when prices are dropping and whether to book now or wait longer.

 Coolest feature: The industrial-fishing-boat-sized net it casts over the world, using over 600 sources to find flights -- about triple what traditional search engines use.

 Momondo is the internet’s friendly guy on the corner directing tourists around a city and asking for nothing in return.
 The site actually doesn’t sell anything, and has no affiliation with airlines or other travel partners.
 Out of its altruistic heart it searches tiny regional airlines, international budget carriers, and other small outlets the big boys don’t.
 Then it comes up with the cheapest fares a staggering 95% of the time.
 You can’t book through Momondo, but it does give you a handy booking link.
 Karafin says she finds flights $10-15 cheaper there on average.

 Coolest feature: Finding airfare loopholes, including “hidden cities flights,” when you book a ticket with a connection in your final destination, and just ditch the back half of that flight.
 In the Wonka Land that is airfare pricing, it’s often cheaper.